 cash stack icon

-Fixed rate cash ISAs are a great choice if you're interested in taking full advantage of your 2023/24 ISA allowance and you have enough spare money to lock away for one to five years.
-Often fixed rate cash ISAs offer higher interest rates than instant access ISAs.
-View today's best rates below.
+Fixed rate cash ISAs are a great choice if you want to take full advantage of your 2024/25 ISA allowance and have enough spare money to lock away for one to five years.
+Fixed rate ISAs may offer higher interest rates than instant access ISAs.

 Advertisement